Max Payne 3 – Review

 Some guys just don’t have any luck, and Max Payne’s ran out quite a while ago if the events of Max Payne 3 are anything to go by.

-It’s 9 years since the events of Max Payne 2 and Max, still haunted by the death of his Wife and Child, has moved to Sao Paulo to work personal security for the wealthy and influential Branco family.
+It’s been 9 years since the events of Max Payne 2 and Max, still haunted by the death of his Wife and Child, has moved to Sao Paulo to work personal security for the wealthy and influential Branco family.
 Apparently Max’s luck rubs off pretty easily though, as soon enough his Boss’s wife has been kidnapped, several attempts are made on the rest of the Branco family, and Max has to work out what the hell is going on.

 The story in Max Payne 3 is undoubtedly in the true traditions of Neo-Noir.
 Max is the typical Anti-hero in a modern setting, and while Sao Paulo doesn’t fit the 1940’s American archetype of traditional Film Noir, it’s the tone of the story as well as the presentation that give it the unmistakable feel that was also present in previous Max Payne titles.